Princess Louisa Inlet

 Earlier this year, part of the southern side was put up for sale.

 This is one of Canada's most breathtaking destinations.
 It is home to grizzly bears, mountain goats, eagles, the threatened marbled murrelets, northern goshawk, lichen and moss communities, marine life, and other flora and fauna.
-It deserves protection.

 The Princess Louisa International Society currently helps fund an annual park ranger position in the area, providing long-term stewardship capacity so that your legacy will be looked after into the future.